 No applications were received for the northern half of the state.
 As the Housing Tax Credit program works to emphasize more rural development projects being completed, we anticipate this changing in the near future.
-Lastly, the average award per unit created was \$87,637, which exceeded the projected cost per unit.
+Lastly, the average award per unit created was \$82,309, which was within the projected cost per unit.